Durability of Tile Roofs

 Tile roofs have several advantages, as well as some drawbacks.
 The benefits of a tile roof include durability, being able to withstand hailstones as large as 2 inches, longevity, a Class-A fire rating, high-wind resistance, recyclability, and a low cost over the long term.
 On the other hand, tile roofs are expensive to install and repair in the short term, very heavy, often requiring structural reinforcement and brittle.

-Our Sample Work
+Types of Tile Roof We Use: Our Sample Work

-Protect Your Home with Top Tier Roofing
+Protect Your Home with Premium Tile Roofing

 Call Us Now